mechalas/hue-control/README.md

   * Scenes
   * Schedules
   * Sensors
+  * Rules
-  * Rules (raw output only)
+  * Resourcelinks (raw only)
 * Playing and deleting scenes
+* Turning lights on and off
+* Changing light color (and color mode), dynamic effects and alert effects

-Output is messy as it uses the __str__ overloads which are currently printing class decorators and other verbosity that is not human-friendly but useful for debugging and dev elopment.
+Output is messy as many objects the __str__ overloads which are currently printing class decorators and other verbosity that is not human-friendly but useful for debugging and development.

 ## Bugs and Issue Reports